AWG Secular 12 Step Self-Esteem Group 🚀

 Trigger warning: Overwhelm

-Step 8 asks me to examine the concept of personal values.
-When I cross that with the concept of overwhelm, it shows me some of my unresolved issues.
+When I cross the idea of overwhelm with the Step 8 concept of personal values, I notice some unresolved issues.
 For example, I was raised to value productivity, fitting in, pushing past my comfort zone, and not "making excuses".
-When I'm overwhelmed, my state of being is in direct conflict with all four of those things.
+When I'm overwhelmed, my state of being feels like it's in conflict with all four of those things.

 Several years post-identification, I can see the ableist side of each of those four "values".
 But I genuinely do still value them.
 When I'm not overwhelmed and can live them, they bring me a sense of fulfillment and pleasure.
-When I'm overwhelmed and "can't" live them, I find myself acting in ways that violate other values: secrecy, lying, self-hating, blaming others, and more.
+When I'm overwhelmed and "can't" live them, I find myself doing things like keeping secrets, lying, self-hating, blaming others, and more, which conflict with my other values.
 That hurts my self-esteem.
 So how can I resolve the conflict between those values and who I am when in a state of overwhelm?

-One thing that has helped is to recontextualize those values in a non-ableist way.
+One thing that has helped is to recontextualize certain values in a non-ableist way.
 For example, when I'm overwhelmed, I can be productive… in helping myself to recover.
 I can fit in… with so many other late-identified autistic people from my group, whose experiences of overwhelm I identify with so much, and who I know identify with mine.
 I can push past my comfort zone… of ableist thinking, to a place where I can accept myself.
-I can "not make excuses"… excuses to ignore myself or give in to ableism.
+I can "stop making excuses"… excuses to ignore myself or give in to ableism.

 How about you?
 How do your values intersect with your experiences of overwhelm?